fxcker01/shopapp/README.md

-# 🛒 Lumeyra Store — Modern Django + Vue E-commerce
+# 🛒 Evimora Store — Modern Django + Vue E-commerce

 > ⚠️ This is a private project under a proprietary license.
 > Usage, modification, or distribution is strictly prohibited.